hos-b/cpp-ref/README.md

 Google style suggests avoiding dynamic casts.
 #### static_cast
-`static_cast` can perform conversions between pointers to related classes, not only upcasts (from pointer-to-derived to pointer-to-base), but also downcasts (from pointer-to-base to pointer-to-derived). no checks are performed during runtime to guarantee that the object being converted is in fact a full object of the destination type.
-Therefore, it is up to the programmer to ensure that the conversion is safe.
-On the other side, it does not incur the overhead of the type-safety checks of `dynamic_cast`.
+`static_cast` can perform conversions between pointers to related classes, not only upcasts (from pointer-to-derived to pointer-to-base), but also downcasts (from pointer-to-base to pointer-to-derived). no checks are performed during runtime to guarantee that the object being converted is in fact a full object of the destination type. therefore, it is up to the programmer to ensure that the conversion is safe. on the other side, it does not incur the overhead of the type-safety checks of `dynamic_cast`.
 ```cpp
 class Base {};
 class Derived: public Base {};